superisaac/nodemux/README.md

-# nodeb
+# nodepool
-reverse proxy and load balancer of blockchain nodes
+nodepool maintains pools of blockchain nodes, relay and load-balance JSONRPC and REST requests to nodes